huntergps/handbook-docs/Fuse/03 - UI Components.md

 ## $(Shapes)

 Fuse comes with functionality for doing shape rendering.
-All shapes can have multiple `Fill`s and `Stroke`s, these will be layered.
+All shapes can have multiple @(Fill:Fills) and @(Stroke:Strokes).
+These will be layered on top of each other.

 ### $(Rectangle)